Delta Lambda Phi: History

 Delta Lambda Phi was founded in Washington, D.C. on October 15, 1986, by Vernon L. Strickland III.
 A fellow student on his university campus had been denied fraternity membership due to the presumption that he was gay.
 When Strickland became aware of other examples of this, he began organizing a fraternity with a more welcoming model that would not discriminate based on sexual orientation.

 Strickland wrote the fraternity's ritual, selected a name and its symbols, and advertised for rush.
 Eligible members included gay, bisexual, and progressive straight men.
-According to a fraternity member, a progressive male is "a person willing to accept the virtues, ideals, and truth that gay, bisexual and transgendered people feel.
+According to a fraternity member, a progressive male is "a person willing to accept the virtues, ideals, and truth that gay, bisexual and transgendered [sic] people feel.
 They are essentially straight allied members of the gay community."
 The fraternity was founded with 29 members and was community-based, rather than being affiliated with a university.

 The three purposes of the fraternity are: